 Periods of market volatility may occur in response to pandemics or other events outside of our control.
 These types of events could adversely affect our results of operations and financial performance.
-For example, the COVID-19 pandemic has resulted in the closure of many corporate offices, retail stores, and manufacturing facilities and factories throughout the world.
-As the impact on global markets from the COVID-19 pandemic is difficult to predict, the extent to which the COVID-19 pandemic may negatively affect our results of operation and financial performance or the duration of any potential business disruption is uncertain.
+For example, in December 2019, COVID-19 surfaced in Wuhan, China, which has resulted in the temporary closure of many corporate offices, retail stores, and manufacturing facilities and factories across China and the rest of the world.
+As the potential impact on global markets from the COVID-19 pandemic is difficult to predict, the extent to which the COVID-19 pandemic may negatively affect our results of operation and financial performance or the duration of any potential business disruption is uncertain.
 Any potential impact to our results of operations and financial performance will depend to a large extent on future developments and new information that may emerge regarding the duration and severity of the COVID-19 pandemic and the actions taken by authorities and other entities to contain the COVID-19 pandemic or treat its impact, all of which are beyond our control.
 These potential impacts, while uncertain, could adversely affect our results of operations and financial performance.